fieldtrip/website/faq/how_can_i_monitor_a_subject_s_head_position_during_a_meg_session.md

 Stolk A, Todorovic A, Schoffelen JM, Oostenveld R. **[Online and offline tools for head movement compensation in MEG.](https://doi.org/10.1016/j.neuroimage.2012.11.047)** Neuroimage.
 2013 Mar;68:39-48. doi: 10.1016/j.neuroimage.2012.11.047.
 {% include markup/end %}

-## Acquiring the head shape for more realistic visualisation
+## Acquiring the head shape for more realistic visualization

 Monitoring the head position can be done by visualizing the head shape in 3 different ways: as a sphere, using head shape points acquired with the Polhemus (mostly from the upper part of the head) or with a realistic head shape including facial details acquired with a 3D-Scanner like [this](https://structure.io/structure-sensor).